-Friends will be receive FUNERAL TRIBUTES, 222 on Saturday, September where a service will be h received at LAUGHLIN CREMATION 222 Washington Road, Mount Lebanon, ber 23rd, from 11:00 am - 1:00 pm be held at 1:00 pm.
-Interment to follow
+Friends will be receive Funeral TRIBUTES, 222 on Saturday, September where a service will be h received AND at LAUGHLIN CREMATION 222 Washington Road, Mount Lebanon, ber 23rd, from 11:00 am - 1:00 pm be held at 1:00 pm.
+Interment to follow in Mount Lebanon Cemetery.
 In lieu of flowers, her family requests memorial donations to Mt.
 Holyoke College (mtholyoke.edu) or to the Children's Tumor Foundation (CTF.org).